slavabtc/reqres-api-tests/README.md

 - pytest
 - requests
 - allure-pytest
-- GitHub Actions (optional)
+- GitHub Actions

 ## 🧪 How to Run Tests

-1. Install dependencies:
+1. Install dependencies
-2. Run tests:
+2. Run tests
-3. Run tests with Allure reporting:
+3. Run tests with Allure reporting
+4. If push happens to the repository branch - master , tests are executed automatically